aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dkg.md

 # Module `0x1::dkg`

-DKG on-chain states and helper functions.
+Some states and helper functions of the group-element DKG that supports on-chain randomness.

 -  [Struct `DKGSessionMetadata`](#0x1_dkg_DKGSessionMetadata)